stain/github2jenkins/README.md

-TODO: Move all configuration to ~/.github2jenkins

-The script will assume the current Unix username unless {JENKIS_USER}
-has been set.
+The script will assume the current Unix username unless `JENKIS_USER` has been set.

-The script will ask interactively for the Jenkins password unless the environment variable {{JENKINS_PASSWORD}} has been set.
+The script will ask interactively for the Jenkins password unless the environment variable `JENKINS_PASSWORD` has been set.